 Speaking of unapproved wheelchairs.
 When the AOK asked me about my application for an e-wheelchair, I couldn't help but rudely ask them in writing whether they were actually trying to take the piss out of me.
 I was asked to explain why I could not use public transport instead of a wheelchair.

-But you've really got shit for brains.
-Unfortunately, ALS patients have this feeling all too often.
-No one at the health insurance company knows anything about it, there is no training - at least not with even poor results - and the company guidelines say to reject everything first.
-Without wanting to name names, I was told this by several former employees of the health insurance funds, that I would also represent this in the case of a lawsuit.
+You've really got it in the brain.
+Unfortunately, as an ALS patient, you get this feeling all too often.
+Nobody at the health insurance company knows anything about it, there is no training - at least not with even poor results - and the company guidelines say to reject everything first.
+Without wanting to name names, I was told by several former employees of the health insurance companies that I would also represent them in the event of a lawsuit.
 Someone has to speak up.
-That, too, is ALS.
-As an ALS sufferer, you've got it all wrong.
+That's ALS too.
+As an ALS sufferer, you've got the arse end of the stick everywhere.

 This, my ALS, is - you guessed it - kind of surreal.
-I'm lying in bed, needing to be ventilated around the clock.
+I'm lying in bed, having to be ventilated around the clock.
 I make a big mental leap.
 We have arrived in the here and now.
 My abdominal, pelvic and chest muscles are virtually non-existent.
-These are muscles that you can consciously control, they practically just disintegrate and you can do absolutely nothing about it.
-Bowel movements therefore only work with the regular administration of Movicol (softener and laxative).
+These are muscles that you can consciously control, they practically just fall apart and there's absolutely nothing you can do about it.
+Defecation therefore only works with regular administration of Movicol (softener and laxative).
 If I then have to, I either enema if I feel that something is almost coming.
 Otherwise we help with Dulcolax (suppositories).
-As if that wasn't shitty - how apt - enough, there are always nurses who can be super nice, but unfortunately have a completely wrong picture of my illness.
-And a mother complex or I don't know what.
-As I said, I feel everything, I'm pretty sure I've even developed a better perception than the people around me because of the other limitations.
+As if that wasn't shitty - how apt - enough, there are always carers who can be super nice but unfortunately have a completely wrong picture of my illness.
+And a mum complex or I don't know what.
+As I said, I feel everything, and I'm pretty sure I've even developed a better perception than the people around me because of the other limitations.
 So.
-With this knowledge in mind, give me a single plausible reason for denying me the last shred of independence even when I'm pooping, and before I can answer the question of whether anything has come yet, just go and see.
+With this knowledge in mind, please give me a single plausible reason for denying myself the last shred of independence even when pooing and before I can answer the question of whether anything has come yet, just go and have a look.

 Yes, I am a care case.
 But does that give anyone the right to ignore me, to de facto not even let me finish when I have been asked a specific question?
 To look into my nappy without being asked, regardless of any visitors?
 How would you like it if someone grabbed you at the shop and checked how successful you had been and then told your visitors everything about consistency, shape, colour and quantity?
 Unfortunately, that too is ALS.
 With ALS, you are not only a care case, you are increasingly being turned into one.